 - Interrupts or intrudes on others (for instance, cuts into conversations, games or activities, or starts using other people’s things without permission).
 Older teens and adults may take over what others are doing.

 There is no lab test to diagnose ADHD.
 The symptoms are not the result of person being defiant or hostile or unable to understand a task or instructions.
-Diagnosis involves gathering information from parents, teachers and others, filling out checklists and having a clinical interview with a Licensed Psychologist.
+Diagnosis involves gathering information from parents, teachers and others, filling out checklists and having a intake interview with a licensed clinician.

 The Causes of ADHD